xyz1991/Notes_and_Interview_questions/Interviews_Nemo_IT.md

 •	Worked on performance tuning, debugging and optimization of hive queries by changing the default YARN values.

 ##What are the kind of tables used in Hive?Why?
+Hive has a relational database on the master node it uses to keep track of state.
+For instance, when you CREATE TABLE FOO(foo string) LOCATION 'hdfs://tmp/';, this table schema is stored in the database.
-External table- When you want for Data retrival after droping the table<br />
+External table- When you want for Data retrival after droping the table.  when external table is declared, default table path is changed to specified location in hive.
+When you drop an external table, it only drops the meta data but not the Data.<br />
-Internal table- to add data to the already exsiting table.<br />
+Internal table- to add data to the already exsiting table.
+When you drop an internal table, it drops the data, and it also drops the metadata.<br />

+##Partioning External Table in Hive?
+Has creating a external table involves changing of the Default Table Data path, we need add each partion manullay using Alter Table command.
+ALTER TABLE user ADD PARTITION(date='2010-02-22') to update the metadata in Hive metastore.

 Turning Hive queries?(Small table, Big table, Distributed cache)<br />
 What is Partioning and bucketing in hive & Partionting and Bucketing difference?<br />
 Hive Queries:-<br />